Skateboard photographer Atiba Jefferson on getting your foot in the door

 Andrew Reynolds frontside flips a hefty double set of stairs in front of a crowd. © Atiba Jefferson

 But don’t hold him to just skateboarding.
-The Los Angeles-based creative also moonlights with the Lakers, shooting everything from games to player portraits; works as a live music photographer, touring and documenting some of rock, pop, and rap’s biggest acts; and is a highly-coveted studio portrait and lifestyle shooter, known for collaborating with seriously-impressive brands and seriously-intimidating celebrity clients.
+The -based creative also moonlights with the Lakers, shooting everything from games to player portraits; works as a live music photographer, touring and documenting some of rock, pop, and rap’s biggest acts; and is a highly-coveted studio portrait and lifestyle shooter, known for collaborating with seriously-impressive brands and seriously-intimidating celebrity clients.

 Perhaps more importantly, though, Atiba is a super-positive dude who radiates a DIY energy and a genuine sense of excitement.
-Here, he reflects on his career as a Black skateboard photographer in a white-dominated field; plus, we chat about the importance of being bold, the significance of mentorships, the magic of the darkroom, and what it was like to cover skateboarding’s Olympic debut.
+Here, he reflects on his career as a Black skateboard photographer in a white-dominated field; plus, we about the importance of being bold, the significance of mentorships, the magic of the darkroom, and what it was like to cover skateboarding’s Olympic debut.

 Guy Marianp frontside feebles a ledge.